 Yes, they can be substituted for one another 1:1.
 We’ve found that active dry yeast is a little bit slower off the mark than instant, as far as dough rising goes; but in a long (2- to 3-hour) rise, the active dry yeast catches up.
 If a recipe using instant yeast calls for the dough to “double in size, about 1 hour,” you may want to mentally add 15 to 20 minutes to this time if you’re using active dry yeast.

-One time when you might not want to use instant and active dry yeasts interchangeably is when you’re baking bread in a bread machine.
+One time when you might not want to use instant and active dry yeasts interchangeably is when you’re baking bread in a bread machine (affiliate link).
 Since bread machines use a higher temperature to raise dough, substituting instant for active dry yeast 1:1 may cause bread to over-rise, then collapse.
-When baking in the bread machine, and substituting instant yeast for active dry, reduce the amount of instant yeast by 25%.
+When baking in the bread machine (affiliate link), and substituting instant yeast for active dry, reduce the amount of instant yeast by 25%.

 How much is a “packet” of yeast?